dnstanciu/pool-tracker-pro/README.md

 # pool-tracker-pro
 Pool Tracker Pro

 This is an early prototype for detecting the area where metal is melted in a 3D printer.
+It monitors variations of metrics of the melt pool in order to detect defects when building the part.

 ## Video